Fermi motion effects in electroproduction of hypernuclei: Results

-Whereas the character of the results in Fig.~\ref{adep-sep} for the T contribution, the shape and ordering of the lines, are similar for both states, the magnitude and behaviour of the L contribution is strongly determined by the selection rule and nuclear structure.
+Whereas the character of the results in Fig.~\ref{adep-sep} for the T contribution, the shape and ordering of the lines, is similar for both states, the magnitude and behaviour of the L contribution are strongly determined by the selection rule and nuclear structure.
 The interference part TL being also an important component of the full cross section reveals some differences for the presented states as well.
 Therefore, it is evident that the different character of the effects in the full cross sections for the $1^-$ and $3^+$ states is driven by the longitudinal component of the virtual photon.
 Recall that the longitudinal components of $d\sigma$ depend on the reduced amplitude $A^0_{Jm}$ with the largest value for $m=0$.
-As also the longitudinal spherical amplitude ${\cal F}^1_{00}$ dominates (in this kinematic region), then behaviour of $d\sigma_L$ is strongly affected by the selection rule for ${\sf C}^{J_H0}_{L010}$, {\it e.g.} ${\sf C}^{10}_{1010}=0\ $ and ${\sf C}^{30}_{2010}=\sqrt{3/5}\ $ for the states $1^-$ and $3^+$, respectively.
+Because also the longitudinal spherical amplitude ${\cal F}^1_{00}$ dominates (in this kinematic region), the behavior of $d\sigma_L$ is strongly affected by the selection rule for ${\sf C}^{J_H0}_{L010}$, {\it e.g.} ${\sf C}^{10}_{1010}=0\ $ and ${\sf C}^{30}_{2010}=\sqrt{3/5}\ $ for the states $1^-$ and $3^+$, respectively.

 The effects of using various proton momenta in energy dependent cross section are shown in Figs.~\ref{edep-full} and \ref{edep-sep} for the calculations in the 2-body\_ea scheme with $Q^2=0.06$ (GeV/c)$^2$, $\varepsilon = 0.7$, $\Phi_K = 180^\circ$, and $\theta_{Ke}=6^\circ$ changing the electron kinematics accordingly.
 The notation is the same as in Figs.~\ref{adep-full} and \ref{adep-sep}, respectively.